apache/jena-site/source/documentation/fuseki2/fuseki-server-protocol.md

 Pattern: `/$/tasks` &ndash; All asynchronous tasks.<br/>
 Pattern: `/$/tasks/*{taskId}*` &ndash; A particular task.

 The URL `/$/tasks` returns a description of all running and recently tasks.
-A finished task can be identified by having a "finishPoint" field.
+A finished task can be identified by having a `finishPoint` and `success` fields.

 Each background task has an id.
 The URL `/$/tasks/*{taskId}*` gets a description about one single task.